-- If two entries are added in quick succession where the first entry is the parent of the second in the LDAP hierarchy, then the addition of the child entry could fail if that operation is routed to a different Directory Server instance than the first ADD operation, and this happens within the replication latency. - Some clients add or modify an entry and then immediately read the entry back from the server, expecting to see the updates reflected in the entry.
+If two entries are added in quick succession where the first entry is the parent of the second in the LDAP hierarchy, then the addition of the child entry could fail if that operation is routed to a different Directory Server instance than the first ADD operation, and this happens within the replication latency.

+Some clients add or modify an entry and then immediately read the entry back from the server, expecting to see the updates reflected in the entry.

-In these situations, it is desirable to configure the <keyword keyref="PROXY_SERVER_BASE_NAME"/> to route dependent requests to the same server.
+In these situations, it is desirable to configure the <keyword keyref="PROXY\SERVER\BASE\NAME"/> to route dependent requests to the same server.

 The server affinity feature (see Configuring Server Affinity) achieves this in some environments but not in all because the affinity is tracked independently by each Directory Proxy Server instance, and some clients send requests to multiple proxies.
 It is common for a client to not connect to the Directory Proxy Servers directly but instead to connect through a network load balancer, which in turn opens connections to the Directory Proxy Servers.
 Each individual client connection will be established to a single Directory Proxy Server so that operations on that connection will be routed to the same Directory Proxy Server, and server affinity configured within the Directory Proxy Server will ensure those operations will be routed to the same Directory Server.
 However, many clients establish a pool of connections that are reused across operations, and within this pool, connections will be established through the load balancer to different Directory Proxy Servers.
-Dependent operations sent on different Directory Servers.
+Dependent operations sent on different connections could then be routed to different Directory Proxy Servers, and then on to different Directory Servers.